 violins over the years, and have written this article to help open up your thinking to the common myth that violins for sale made in China are not worthy of purchase.
 I worked as an instrument rep for Guarneri House Grand Rapids for three years in the mid 2000's, and then for Nashville Violins in the late 2000's.
 Trust me when I say I've seen it all and played on just about everything in the $2,000-$3,000 rangeI have played hundreds of

-I have played hundreds of consignment instruments over the years including many German copies etc. that are in the 2-3K range, and I have never found one violin for sale in this price range to sound better than the best Chinese instruments that would be the same price.
+I have played hundreds of consignment instruments over the years including many German copies etc. that are in the 2-3K range, and I have never found one violin for sale in this price range to sound better than the best Chinese violins that would be the same price.
 When an appraiser evaluates something other than Chinese (and you have good craftsmanship), the price is going to be higher.
-Here is what you have to understand about the pricing of an instrument.

-If you didn't follow me there, what I'm trying to say is that if the goal is to find a great sounding violin (I'm assuming you aren't looking for an antique for your wall), you need to make sure it is Chinese.
 I have done hundreds of tests over the years and played on pretty much everything out there (I have seen them all through teaching privately), and every violin that sounded good in this price range was Chinese (the bad ones were non-Chinese).
 Being that I am now a dealer, I understand the reason why that is and am telling you that many brand names are made to disguise that fact.
-I hope nobody gets upset with me there, but it is true.

 This article has been archived and is no longer accepting comments.